matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 comment](https://github.com/matrix-org/matrix-doc/pull/2134#discussion_r298691748).

-While this solution seems like a win for privacy, its actual benefits are a lot more naunced.
-Let's explore them by performing threat-model analysis:
+While this solution seems like a win for privacy, its actual benefits are a lot more nuanced.
+Let's explore them by performing a threat-model analysis:

 We consider three attackers: